epfl-lara/cs320/labs/labs_06.md

 ## Project Implementation and Report

-**Deadline: Friday January 7th**

-Your implementation and a report are due on this date, and both will be delivered using Git.
 You will develop your project on top of your implementation of Amy.
 Please push all development on a new branch `lab06`, ideally building on top of the codegen lab (branch `lab05`).
-**TODO: define submission method**
+We will refer to this branch in case of problems with your submission.

+Deadline: **Friday January 7th at 11 pm**.

+Submission: one team member submits a zip file submission-groupNumber.zip to the [moodle submission page](https://moodle.epfl.ch/mod/assign/view.php?id=1189120).

-Your repository should contain:
+Your zip file should contain:

 -   Your implementation, which must, to be graded at all, compile and be able to run non-trivial examples.